Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-g9uOwzKvCbc.md

 ### Transcript

-> can i choose the gender and customize that my character you cannot at the moment we considered customization like things like um color and whatnot but we don't really know right now
+> can i choose the gender and customize that my character you cannot at the moment we considered customization like things like, color and whatnot but we don't really know right now